PNNL-CompBio/CLEAN-Contact/README.md

 # CLEAN-Contact

-This repository contains the code and data for the paper "CLEAN-Contact: Contrastive learning enabled enzyme function prediction with contact map".
+This repository contains the code and data for the paper "CLEAN-Contact: Contrastive Learning-enabled Enzyme Functional Annotation Prediction with Structural Inference".

 ## Installation